-The Department Manager is responsible for ensuring that the appropriate provisions of the DBE Program are included in all District contracts that are federally funded and for ensuring non-discrimination in the District's procurement of goods and services.
-The Department Manager is also responsible for ensuring the engagement of OCR staff with other District staff during project design and conception phases to ensure that contracting will be done in a manner best suited to facilitate DBE and SBE involvement.
+The Director of Procurement is responsible for ensuring that the appropriate provisions of the DBE Program are included in all District contracts that are federally funded and for ensuring non-discrimination in BART's construction, procurement of goods and services.
+The Director of Procurement is also responsible for ensuring the engagement of OCR staff with other District staff during project design and conception phases to ensure that contracting will be done in a manner best suited to facilitate DBE and SBE involvement.